 For additional information regarding Jaffrey's water system, contact Randall Heglin, Public Works Director at 603-532-6521.
-Although we do not schedule meetings on a regular basis, the schedule for any public hearing for specific projects may be obtained by calling the Jaffrey DPW at 603-532-6521.
+Although we do not schedule meetings on a regular basis, the schedule for any public hearing for specific projects may be obtained by calling the Jaffrey DPW at 603-532-6521 or checking the Town's website.
 There are often updates on water projects presented to the Board of Selectmen at their regular meetings.